 College Nurse, Sarah Dragonetti

-Due to Coronavirus restrictions, the College Nurse is currently not in College but continues to see students via Microsoft Teams.
+The College Nurse is available by appointment either in person or via Microsoft Teams.
 Please email her if you would like a chat or have a medical query.

 T: 01865 274945

-The 24hr medical advice line for evening and weekend is 111.
+The 24hr medical advice line for overnight, evenings and weekends is 111.

 The College Nurse and Doctors are available to students who may need to discuss sexual health issues but advice can also be sought from: